PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/dashboard.md

 ![Sensor has been added to your fermenter](../../.gitbook/assets/cbpi-dashboard-fermenter-sensor.png)

-Afterwards add a kettle control item to the dashboard and select the fermenter as kettle.
+Afterwards add a fermenter control item to the dashboard and select the fermenter.
 You can select the size and the orientation for the control item.

 ![Kettle control has been added](../../.gitbook/assets/cbpi4-dashboard-fermenter-controller.png)

 Now you can add also led items to display the activity of the heating or cooling actor.
-You need to select the corresponding actors for the led items (e.g. red: heater, blue: Gcooler).
-The cooling actor will be the agitator of the control item as there is currently no separate control item for fermenters.
+You need to select the corresponding actors for the led items (e.g. red: heater, blue: cooler).

 ![Fermenter with led items added](../../.gitbook/assets/cbpi4-dashboard-fermenter-led.png)